anubhab001/linear-quantum-results/README.md

 ## Corrigendum to Paper
 1. Figure 4, the $X$ gates are denoted as $\Lambda$.
 2. The right hand side expression in Section 5.1 (page 4 top, right column) should be as given [here](8-depth.pdf).
-It incurs the quantum depth of 8.
+It incurs the quantum depth of 7.
+The original expression incurs the quantum depth of 10.